 Besides the obvious cultural differences that likely contributed to different word distributions, it would be interesting to see if one could determine any other factors at play.
 The following are some words that stood out to me:

 I made n-grams from the titles as well.
 An n-gram is a set of co-occurring words which are ranked according to the amount of times they appear in a given text.
 The images below would be more insightful if they were country-specific, rather than a collection of them all.
-That would be an avenue I’d take in the future to aid in the data visualization.
+That would be an avenue I would take in the future to aid in the data visualization.

 The next step would be to continue exploratory data analysis on product reviews for books, as books were the overwhelming form present in the search results.
 Here’s what I’d do: